reasoning/hero/README.md

 - Unlock incredibly powerful in-place data processing using nested blocks with `Path`, and `Segment`.
 - Argument and option parsing with `Args, Options, Section`, and `Configuration` for config files.
 - Regular expression support integrated into `String` with `Regex`
+- Don't sweat the simple stuff using bitmasks and `Flags<>`, which comes in 8, 16, and 32 bit flavors.

 ### Parsing